Introduction to the Firefly

 How to obtain Firefly

-Firefly is freely available for all main PC operating systems: various Windows versions (Windows 7, 2008, Vista, 2003, XP, 2000, NT, 98/Me), OS/2, and even for ancient DOS (using Phar Lap|386 DOS-extender).
+Firefly is freely available for all main PC operating systems: Windows, Linux, and Mac OS X. Firefly supports various Windows versions including Windows 10, Windows 8, Windows 7, Windows Server 2008, Vista, 2003, XP, 2000, NT, and 98/Me.
 There are also several different native Linux distributions of Firefly linked with various MPI implementations available for this OS.
-And now, by popular demand, Firefly runs under Mac OS X/Intel as well!
+Finally, the specially configured Windows Firefly binaries run sequentially or in parallel under Mac OS X/Intel using the dedicated version of Wine yet without incurring any performance penalty.

-You must use the following Firefly Reference in your publications:
+You must use the following Firefly reference in your publications:

-Alex A. Granovsky, Firefly version 7.1.G, www http://classic.chem.msu.su/gran/firefly/index.html
+Alex A. Granovsky, Firefly version 8, www http://classic.chem.msu.su/gran/firefly/index.html

 This reference should be explicitly given in the appropriate section of your paper just like any other regular references are.
 Specifically, this should not be just a reference given in pass within the main body of paper.
 The recommended form of citation is as follows: